ormorteey/competition-examples/v2/iris/README.md

 # Iris

-### Codalab V2 competition bundle
+### Codabench competition bundle

 This is a collection of files containing the `competition.yaml` which defines different aspects and attributes of the competition, the logo, the html pages documenting the competition, and the data associated with it.
-The goal is to provide a ready-to-use template for competition creation on [Codalab V2](https://github.com/codalab/competitions-v2).
+The goal is to provide a ready-to-use template for competition creation on [Codabench](https://github.com/codalab/codabench).

 This example is a classification task.
 The challenge can handle result submissions and code submissions.